US STOCKS-Futures rise in run-up to key inflation data

 Nasdaq has gained about 31% this year on hopes of a soft landing for the U.S. economy in the face of the Fed's aggressive interest rate hike cycle and optimism over the scope of artificial intelligence.

-Rate-sensitive megacap stocks Amazon.com AMZN.O, Microsoft MSFT.O and Apple AAPL.O rose between 0.6% and 0.8% in early trading before the bell.
+Rate-sensitive megacap stocks Amazon.com AMZN.O, Microsoft MSFT.O and Apple AAPL.O crept up 0.5% to 0.9% before the bell.

-On the earnings front, Walt DisneyDIS.N rose 1.6% in premarket trading after beating Wall Street estimates for adjusted earnings per share.
+On the earnings front, Walt DisneyDIS.N rose 1.5% after beating Wall Street estimates for quarterly adjusted profit per share.

-Capri Holdings shares CPRI.N jumped 30.1% after a report said that New York-based Tapestry TPR.N, the owner of Coach, was nearing a deal to buy the Michael Kors-owner.
+CapriCPRI.N surged 58.3% after larger rival Tapestry TPR.N said it would buy the Michael Kors parent in an $8.5 billion deal.
+Tapestry fell 3.8% after the announcement.

+U.S.-listed shares of AlibabaBABA.N added 4.3% after the e-commerce conglomerate reported upbeat quarterly sales on the back of improved consumer sentiment.

-In another notable development, President Joe Biden on Wednesday signed an executive order that will prohibit some new U.S. investment in China in sensitive technologies like computer chips and require government notification in other tech sectors.
+Heightening trade worries, President Joe Biden on Wednesday signed an executive order that prohibits some new U.S. investment in China in sensitive technologies such as computer chips and requires government notification for investment in other tech sectors.

 Megacap tech and growth soar in 2023 https://tmsnrt.rs/451i7uV